Opinion: From Kigoma to Kyiv, refugees everywhere deserve quality health care

 While we celebrate the world's generous outpourings of support for these Ukrainians, this moment highlights the dramatic health care inequities faced by the roughly 26 million refugees across the world.
 That's why we are calling on the global community to better allocate resources to some of the poorest and most disenfranchised people living in refugee camps.

-Nyarugusu, which has been around for 25 years and is home to about 130,000 people, has a busy clinical setting.
+Nyarugusu, which was founded in 1996 to shelter Congolese refugees fleeing civil war and is now home to about 130,000 people, has a busy clinical setting.
 Clinicians at the camp may see over 20,000 outpatients and perform close to 100 caesarean sections every month at the main hospital and eight health clinics.

 This is important and meaningful care, but it is hamstrung in critical ways.
 For example, much of the camp's laboratory equipment is broken, general anesthesia is unavailable and there are no X-ray or CT machines.
 Medications are not always available, patient referrals to outside hospitals often take months and there is not a single formally trained surgeon at the camp.
 Doctors with some surgical experience perform C-sections, though many other surgeries cannot be safely performed.